“It helps me believe in myself”

 Fifth grader after a Young People’s Concert

-• RPA Kids – The RPA offers a free after-school strings program which targets underprivileged youth at four Title 1 At-Risk schools.
+RPA Kids – A free after-school strings program which targets underprivileged youth at three Title 1 At-Risk schools.
 Students receive instruction in violin and/or cello four days a week during the school year.

-• Family Concert – The Reno Phil offers a free family-friendly concert in the fall each season, which also features an hour of hands-on educational opportunities before the concert.
+Family Concert – The Reno Phil offers a free family-friendly concert in the fall each season, which also features an hour of hands-on educational opportunities before the concert.

-• Youth Orchestras – The Philharmonic provides three youth orchestras that serve over 200 students.
-The Philharmonic employs a manager and two conductors to administer the program, which includes weekly rehearsals, coaching and concerts.
+Youth Orchestras – The RPA provides four youth orchestras that serve over 240 students.
+The Phil employs a Youth Orchestras Manager and three conductors to administer the program, which includes weekly rehearsals, coaching and concerts.

-• Young People’s Concerts – The YPCs are performed for all third, fourth and fifth grade Washoe County students, as well as many private and home schooled elementary students in the Truckee Meadows area.
-Approximately 10,000 students attend the concerts each year at the Pioneer Center.
+Young People’s Concerts – The YPC are performed for all third, fourth and fifth grade Washoe County students, as well as many private and home schooled elementary students in the Truckee Meadows area.
+Approximately 6,500 students attend the concerts each year at the Pioneer Center.